e-picas/dev-tools/README.md

 ## Create a new action

 To create a new action handled by `devtools.sh`, just create a new shell script in the `devtools-actions/` directory.
+You can also create it anywhere and call it with the following:

+    ./devtools.sh path/to/you/action-script.sh

-The best way to begin creating your own action is to make a copy of an existing one and update the code ...
+The best way to begin creating your own action is to make a copy of the `dev/action-model.sh` script of the `wip` branch of this package and update the code ...
+For more info, see <http://github.com/atelierspierrot/dev-tools/blob/wip/dev/action-model.sh>.

-### Action infos
+### Action info

 The first part of an action script will mostly be the information strings about this action.
 The `devtools.sh` accepts that any action defines the following variables: